-Through examining the gendered impacts of the climate crisis, especially relating to climate migration, the solution must be conscious to firstly avoid climate colonialism and to put women at the center of the solutions.
+Through examining the gendered impacts of the climate crisis, especially relating to climate migration, the solution must be conscious of first avoiding climate colonialism and putting women at the center of the solutions.

-- Dialogue with affected areas ensuring that solutions involve their choices, long-term solutions, utilizing their skills and that these solutions are community-led.
+- Dialogue with affected areas ensures that solutions involve their choices, long-term solutions, utilizing their skills and that these solutions are community-led.

-- Key examples where solutions have helped reduce gender expectations include the initaitve Renwable Energy for Refugees (RE4R) which has provided reliable and renewable energy to refugees for sustainable forms of energy which reduce the gender expectation on women to cook by increasing access to electricity.
+- Key examples where solutions have helped reduce gender expectations include the initiative Renwable Energy for Refugees (RE4R) which has provided reliable and renewable energy to refugees for sustainable forms of energy and reduce the gender expectation of women to cook by increasing access to electricity.